A young Black man sitting on the ground in the park and staring into the camera.

 What is bulimia?

-Bulimia is an eating disorder that involves a cycle of ‘bingeing’ (overeating) and then ‘purging’ (getting rid of the food).
-It’s not the same as sometimes eating too much.
-And it’s not just about weight loss.
+Bulimia is an eating disorder where you eat a large amount of food in a short time and then try to get rid of it afterwards.
+This is called ‘bingeing’ and ‘purging’, and it’s a cycle that can be hard to control.
+It’s not the same as occasionally eating too much, and it’s not just about weight or appearance.
 Anyone can struggle with bulimia, no matter their gender, size, age, ethnicity, or background.

-Purging might make you feel like you’re in control, but it can really hurt your body.
-If you’re using it to cope, it’s important to find healthier ways to deal with your feelings.
+Purging might make you feel like you’re regaining control, but it can be very harmful to your body and mind.
+If you’re using purging to cope, it’s important to find safer, healthier ways to deal with difficult emotions.

-Although bulimia is a serious condition, with the right help you can manage the symptoms and get yourself into a healthier place.
+Bulimia is a serious condition, but with the right support you can learn to manage the symptoms and get yourself into a healthier place.

 Signs and symptoms of bulimia

-• thinking a lot about food, working out or focusing on your weight
+• thinking a lot about food, exercise or your weight

 • exercising too much